ErikSchierboom/blog/content/posts/building-a-javascript-library-part-2-automation.md

 ---
 title: "Building a JavaScript library - part 2: automation"
 date: 2015-08-12
 tags:
-  - JavaScript
+  - javascript
-  - Knockout
+  - knockout
-  - Automation
+  - automation
 ---

 This is the second in a [series of posts]({{< ref "/posts/building-a-javascript-library" >}}) that discuss the steps taken to publish our library.
 The [previous post]({{< ref "/posts/building-a-javascript-library-part-1-testing" >}}) showed how we tested our library.
 In this post, we'll look at how to automate repetitive tasks.